dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

 });
 ```

-Here we defined all the expected description for each states and check whether an element with a text of `defaultText` is in the document.
+Here we define all the expected descriptions for each state and check whether an element with a text of `defaultText` is in the document.

 To see if our test case passed along with the coverage, run this command on your terminal: